Cecilapp/Cecil/docs/3-Templates.md

 ## Lookup rules

-Cecil searches for the best layout to use, for a given page, in a defined order.
+Cecil searches for the best layout to use, for a given _Page_, in a defined order.

-In most of cases **you don’t need to specify the template** in layout variable: Cecil selects the most appropriate template for you.
+In most of cases **you don’t need to specify the template** in the `layout` variable: Cecil selects the most appropriate template for you.

-_Vocabulary:_

 - `<format>`: output format (ie: `html`)
 - `<layout>`: value of variable `layout` set in front matter (ie: `layout: post`)